Dave-Sterry/BeepBoop/README.md

 Test: It returns an array with 0 if the user inputs 0 Expect:(beepBoop(0)).toEqual([0]);

-Test: It replaces the digit 1 with "Beep!" in any number that contains the digit 1 Expect:(beepBoop(1)).toEqual("Beep!");
+Test: It replaces all digits  with "Beep!" in any number that contains the digit 1 Expect:(beepBoop(1)).toEqual("Beep!");

-Test: It replaces the digit 2 with "Boop!" in any number that contains the digit 2 Expect:(beepBoop(2)).toEqual("Boop!");
+Test: It replaces all digits  with "Boop!" in any number that contains the digit 2 Expect:(beepBoop(2)).toEqual("Boop!");

-Test: It replaces the digit 3 with "Won't you be my neighbor?" for any number that contains the digit 3 Expect(beepBoop(3)).toEqual("Won't you be my neighbor?")
+Test: It replaces all digits  with "Won't you be my neighbor?" for any number that contains the digit 3 Expect(beepBoop(3)).toEqual("Won't you be my neighbor?")

+Test: It replaces all digits with first or second exception when a 2 or 3 is present in input Expect(beepBoop(21)).toEqual(Boop)
+Expect (beepBoop(13)).toEqual(Won't you be my neigbor?)

 ## Known Bugs
 Currently only works for single digit numbers.
 Double digit numbers return whole array